giridhar7632/Three.js/14-loading-3d-models.md

 <script src="../scripts/DRACOLoader.js"></script>
 ```

 Like any other model, you can easily load the `.drc` files using `DRACOLoader`.
-And then you can add `Material` to the geometry loaded and renser the `Mesh` to the scene.
+And then you can add `Material` to the geometry loaded and render the `Mesh` to the scene.

 ```js
 const loader = new THREE.DRACOLoader()